 -Meaghan Dullea, DPT - Knoxville, TN

-Really appreciated the instructors knowledge and willingness to provide “extra” to this class, really made for a great weekend of leaning for me!
+Really appreciated the instructor's knowledge and willingness to provide “extra” to this class, really made for a great weekend of learning for me!

 -Kaeli LaMont, PTA - Seattle, WA

-(How I felt after this class:) "Give me your tired, your weak, your huddled masses, who yearn for freedom from pelvic floor dysfunction."
+(How I felt after this class:) "Give me you're tired, you're weak, your huddled masses, who yearn for freedom from pelvic floor dysfunction."

 -Stephanie Erickson, DPT – Sarona, WI

 I felt the course helped increase my confidence w/ PF assessment, anatomy, and treatment!
-I have a better grasp on when & why internal examination is appropriate.
-Being a new grad, this area of PT can be overwhelming & a very sensitive area, but H&W has really helped prepare me for this caseload.
+I have a better grasp on when & why the internal examination is appropriate.
+Being a new grad, this area of PT can be overwhelming & a very sensitive area, but H& W has really helped prepare me for this caseload.